sosy-lab/sv-benchmarks/c/termination-dietlibc/README.txt

-C programs from the libowfat library (http://www.fefe.de/libowfat/).
+C programs from the dietlibc library (http://www.fefe.de/dietlibc/).

 The benchmarks were contributed by Cornelius Aschermann from the AProVE team (http://aprove.informatik.rwth-aachen.de/).